 “In that time we’ve moved from a culture of blame to progress and there’s a real drive for collaborative solutions,” he says.

 Following the development of the first Action Plan, the Forum received $5.2 million from the Ministry for the Environment’s Fresh Start for Freshwater Clean-up Fund.
-This funding added impetus to a suite of eight projects totaling over $30 million, with the remaining funds contributed by Tararua District Council, Manawatu District Council, Horowhenua District Council, Dairy NZ and Horizons Regional Council.
+This funding added impetus to a suite of eight projects totalling over $30 million, with the remaining funds contributed by Tararua District Council, Manawatu District Council, Horowhenua District Council, Dairy NZ and Horizons Regional Council.

 Clean-up Fund projects were targeted to achieve the greatest results for water quality and included: upgrades to six wastewater treatment plants; the development of 98 Environmental Farm Plans for best practice nutrient management in the Mangatainoka, Pohangina and Tiraumea sub-catchments; over 208 km of stream fencing; planting of over 66,000 native plants; improvements to over 12 areas where fish migration was impeded by barriers; and 14 community-led projects ranging from streamside planting to ahikoi along the Tokomaru River to engage the local community with their river and identify areas for restoration work.